Quick Start

 Configure the Component

 Components are the functional building blocks of EMOS recipes.
-The VLM component also lets you set topic-level prompts using Jinja2 templates:
+The VLM component lets you set topic-level prompts using Jinja2 templates so you can shape the model’s behavior per-input:

 inputs=[text0, image0],